oasis-open/cti-stix-common-objects/README.rst

 Vulnerability objects
 ~~~~~~~~~~~~~~~~~~~~~

 -    All “published” CVEs (updated daily).
-As of March 2021, there are approximately 150,000 objects.
+As of December 2023, there are over 200,000 objects.

 Using Python and STIX 2.1
 -------------------------